PHart3/colimits-agda/Colimit-code/README.md

 - The `Create/` folder contains the proof of **Theorem 18** of the paper, which states that the forgetful functor creates all tree-indexed colimits.
+  It uses `Cos-WC/`.

-- The `Trunc-Cos` folder contains a stand-alone proof of the 2-coherence of the truncation functor on the coslice category of types.
+- The `Trunc-Cos` folder contains a stand-alone proof of the 2-coherence of the truncation functor on the wild coslice category of types.

 ## Naming of Individual Files